zummenix/expectest/README.md

 (https://travis-ci.org/zummenix/expectest)
 [![](http://meritbadge.herokuapp.com/expectest)](https://crates.io/crates/expectest)

-*Work In Progress*

-Library provides matchers and matcher functions for unit testing.
+Crate provides matchers and matcher functions for unit testing.
 Inspired by [Nimble](https://github.com/Quick/Nimble) for Swift.

 Using this library you will receive nice messages with data that used in test case, example:
 ```rust